catseye/Chrysoberyl/article/HTML5 Installations.md

 Background:

-This is an online implementation of [Pixley][] which, as a bonus, also depicts the Pixley program as a set of coloured, nested rectangles.
+This is a web-based implementation of [Pixley][] which, as a bonus, also depicts the Pixley program as a set of coloured, nested rectangles.

 This [Javascript][] implementation of Pixley uses the *Web Workers*